AJFaraday/Text-to-music/README.md

 -----------------
 * Connect to Pidgin or IRC, musical chat client.
 * Find a library for midi output, to feed a hardware synthesizer.
+* Use location information from tweets (longitude and latitude) to make repeatable timbral changes to tweets.
+* Use other live-streaming text APIs to feed the algorithm:
+  * National Rail real-time api ('https://datafeeds.networkrail.co.uk/ntrod/')

 Contributors
 ------------